neumino/neumino.github.io/movies.md

-### Arlo the Alligator Boy
+### The Funeral Home
-*Released on 2021-04-16, vote average 8.3*
+*Released on 2021-04-15, vote average 2.4*

-Upon learning that he is from New York City, a wide-eyed boy, who is half human and half alligator, decides to leave his sheltered life in the swamp and search for his long lost father.
-A musical adventure.
+Bernardo is an undertaker.
+He runs his mortuary business in the same house where he resides.
+In the front, he has his clients.
+And in the back, his dysfunctional family lives amongst coffins, wreaths, and the mischievous but nonviolent ghosts that visit on a daily basis.
+But when a malevolent entity enters the scene, it wreaks havoc on the already fractured household.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/DAGdOI-ORxM?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/ySF_RPgnTAc?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>